particle-iot/docs/src/content/tutorials/learn-more/gen2-cellular-migration.md

 # {{title}}

 This document has information on migrating designs based on the Gen 2 cellular devices (Electron, E Series) to Gen 3 cellular devices (Boron, B Series SoM, Tracker SoM).
 There are not pin-compatible replacements to make this migration, and there are some necessary hardware tradeoffs and design changes that may be required for some features.
+However, there are also several advantages of migrating to the latest generation of cellular devices.

 ## Gen 2 overview